 STRATEGY What do we do to meet the strategy?
-Where is this found? Ву WHOM 2.1 All staff (who are working with children/young people) regardless of employment status, and other personnel - volunteers and contractors (if in direct contact with YP and visit the site more than 7 times annually) and student placements receive training on the EREAFS Code of Conduct.
-The EREAFS Code of Conduct is an essential component of the induction of all new employees/volunteers/student placements.
-Local level: new staff/volunteers/student placements that are engaged in child related work are inducted at commencement including: All staff/volunteers induction program includes information and guidance around the code of conduct All paid staff have access to the schools Policy Connect portal with their staff user access All staff receive professional development on the Code of Conduct (within first 4 weeks after starting) SLS Policy Connect EREAFS/School Website Principal, Regional Support Team, HOC, AHOC, Delegate 2.2 The EREA Code of Conduct is an essential component of the induction of all new employees and volunteers at the Gympie Flexible School.
-EREA Code of Conduct is available on Gympie Flexible School website.
-Casuals/volunteers complete first day induction using QLD/NT Induction Process before they begin frontline work.
-A mentor is assigned to casual/volunteer by the school.
-School website School Reception Principal, Regional Support Team, HOC, AHOC, Delegate 2.3 It is explained to employees/ volunteers/ student placements that they must comply with the EREA Code of Conduct, and that it forms part of the contract of employment and the agreement entered into with persons who This is a requirement of the offer of employment and is sent out with a contract of employment.
-Included in Volunteer/Student placement Induction Assigned mandatory training included EREA Code of Conduct via SLS.
-Direct question in interview asked around Child SLS Principal, Regional Support Team HOC, AHOC, Delegate freely offer their services.
-Safeguarding and Code of Conduct.
+Where is this found? Ву WНОМ 2.1 All staff (who are working with children/young people) regardless of employment status, and other personnel - volunteers and contractors (if in direct contact with YP and visit the site more than 7 times annually) and student placements receive training on the EREA Code of Conduct.
+The EREA Code of Conduct is an essential component of the induction of all new employees/volunteers/student placements.
+Local level: new staff/volunteers/student placements that are engaged in child related work are inducted at commencement including: All staff/volunteer's induction program includes information and guidance around the code of conduct All paid staff have access to the schools Policy Connect portal with their staff user access All staff receive professional development on the Code of Conduct (within first 4 weeks after starting) Complilearn Policy Connect EREA/School Website Principal, Regional Support Team, HOC, AHOC, Delegate 2.2 The EREA Code of Conduct is an essential component of the induction of all new employees and volunteers at the Townsville FLC.
+EREA Code of Conduct is available on the Townsville FLC website.
+Casuals/volunteers complete first day induction using Townsville FLC Induction Process before they begin frontline work.
+A mentor is assigned to casual/volunteer.
+(New form) School website School Reception Principal, Regional Support Team, HOC, AHOC, Delegate 2.3 It is explained to employees/ volunteers/ student placements that they must comply with the EREA Code of Conduct, and that it forms part of the contract of employment and the agreement entered into with persons who freely offer their services.
+This is a requirement of the offer of employment.
+Included in Volunteer/Student placement Induction.
+Assigned mandatory training included EREA Code of Conduct via SLS SLS Principal, Regional Support Team, HOC, AHOC, Delegate

 STRATEGY What do we do to meet the strategy?
-Where is this found? Ву WHOM 2.4 Parents/carers know how to access and abide by the EREA Code of Conduct Young Person and Parent/Carer Codes of Conduct brochures and posters available and placed around the school During the enrolment interview, parents are advised that there is an EREAFS Code of Conduct and that it is available from the front office and on EREAFS/School's website.
-Flyers provided at enrolment interview provides links to further information including Code of Conduct and child safeguarding School Reception School Website HOC, AHOCs, Delegate

-2.5 Our school has a Student Behaviour Support Policy/Plan • Operation by Principles is the foundation framework for responding to student behaviour School Website School Displays All FS staff, HOC AHOCs, • A commitment to work within the principles is signed off at enrolment by young person and their parent/carer Delegate, Principal, (Parent/Carer/YP agreement form) - as part of the Regional enrolment form Support Team • Introducing "Operating by Principles" is part of the young person's introduction/induction to the school connect program • Discussed at morning meetings on a daily basis.
+Where is this found?
+By WHOM 2.4 Parents/carers know how to access and abide by the EREA Code of Conduct Young Person and Parent/Carer Codes of Conduct brochures and posters available and placed around the school.
+During the enrolment interview, parents are advised that there is an EREA Code of Conduct and that it is available from the front office and on EREA/School's website.
+Flyers provided at enrolment interview provides links to further information including Code of Conduct and child safeguarding School Reception School Website HOC, AHOCs, Delegate 2.5 Our school has a Student Behaviour Support Policy/Plan Operation by Principles is the foundation framework for responding to student behaviour.
+A commitment to work within the principles is signed off at enrolment by young person and their parent/carer (Parent/Carer/YP agreement form) - as part of the enrolment form.
+Introducing "Operating by Principles" is part of the young person's introduction/induction to the school.
+Discussed at morning meetings on a daily basis.
 Physical reminders are placed around the school.
-Part of "Operating by Principles" is developing and using "working agreements". • Students have access to the Young Person Code of Conduct flyer and posters displayed around the school • Students have access to Over 18+ Mandatory Reporting obligations posters displayed around the school. • Young people over 18+ are informed of their mandatory obligations to report child protection issues. • Risk Management plan and Medical plan for YP where needed. • Wellbeing trackers and risk management plan where needed.
+Part of "Operating by Principles" is developing and using "working agreements".
+Students have access to the Young Person Code of Conduct flyer and posters displayed around the school.
+Students have access to Over 18+ Mandatory Reporting obligations posters displayed around the school.
+Young people over 18+ are informed of their mandatory obligations to report child protection issues in the YP/Parent agreement.
+Well-being trackers and general safety plan for all YP Risk management plan and medical plan for YP where needed.
+School Website School Displays All FLC staff, HOC AHOCs, Delegate, Principal, Regional Support Team